 Maui Electric: Maui Full Implementation

 Over the last few years, Maui Electric has brought online more than 72 megawatts of wind power from three large-scale wind farms.
 They also plan to decommission oil-fired generation units by 2019.
-Maui Electric will build on Hawaiian Electric’s experience in O‘ahu and roll out several customer-focused smart grid solutions for Maui customers beginning in 2016.
+Maui Electric is building on Hawaiian Electric’s experience in O‘ahu by rolling out several customer-focused smart grid solutions for Maui customers beginning in 2016.

-We plan to expand AMI to all our customers so they can better manage their monthly energy usage through the Customer Energy Portal and by enrolling in expanded Prepay programs.
-Hawaiian Electric also plans to complete a full rollout of Conservation Voltage Reduction (CVR), Distribution Automation (DA) and an Outage Management System to better manage outages, plus the Direct Load Control (DLC) and Dynamic Pricing programs.

 Maui Electric plans to implement AMI by 2017, including a build-out of a utility WAN network infrastructure (through a project separate from the smart grid).
-Maui Electric then plans to begin running VVO, Customer Energy Portal, Prepay, the Direct Load Control and Dynamic Pricing programs, Networked Street Lights, plus the first phase of Distribution automation to better manage outages, all across the island of Maui.
+Maui Electric then plans to begin running a Customer Energy Portal, Conversation Voltage Reduction (CVR) on a limited bases, plus the first phase of Distribution Automation with fault circuit indicators (FCIs) to better manage outages, the Direct Load Control (DLC) program, and networked street lights all across the island of Maui.
+The next year, they plan to implement Prepay, a full implementation of CVR, and the Dynamic Pricing program.

-After 2018, Maui Electric plans to roll out the second phase of its Distribution automation plan while continuing to sustain existing implementations.
+After 2018, Maui Electric plans to roll out the second phase of its Distribution Automation plan while continuing to sustain existing implementations.